 Bud / Ganja / Grass / Weed / Pot

 The most commonly accepted slang terms used to describe cannabis, especially as it relates to smoking high-THC varietals of the plant.

-The very helpful person who works at a dispensary or cannabis retail store and can advise you on what products to try.
+The very helpful person who works at a dispensary or cannabis retail store and can advise you on what products to try—and is also a great person to ask about cannabis definitions without fear of judgement.
 Speak to them about your experiences, preferences, and general needs to get the most out of your trip to the medical dispensary or the store.

 Any business location where a patient or customer can purchase cannabis legally and safely.
 Dispensaries is most used as the umbrella term for any medical pick-up location, access point, co-op, retail storefront, or distributor.

 A way of referring to the part of the cannabis plant that you smoke.
 Cannabis flowers are the “female” reproductive organs of the plant, which look hairy, sticky, and are covered in tiny crystals (trichomes).

 Marijuana vs. Cannabis

 Marijuana is an outdated, pejorative term for cannabis, referring to the flowering buds on the plant.

 When a joint is almost fully consumed, the last remaining bit is referred to as the roach.
 And because it is so short by that time, it can be treacherous to hold, so many people like to use a roach clip to help hold it until it’s fully smoked.

 A varietal of sativa with higher amounts of CBD (and less than 0.3 percent THC) .
 Historically, hemp wasgrown for industrial purposes such as oils, lotions, fibers, and even building materials.
 But more and more, and with the passing of the Farm Bill in 2018, hemp is being grown for medicinal purposes too.